 Cyberbullying is very common in the digital world nowadays.
-As soon as you have introduced your teens to social media along with pros, disadvantages also start knocking.
-As a parent, you must make some home rules and set up an example to follow by them while browsing the social network.
+As soon as you have introduced your teens to social media along with the pros, disadvantages also start knocking.
+As a parent, you must make some home rules and set up an example to follow while browsing the social network.

-Handling known enemies and trouble makers is difficult, so imagine someone whom you don’t know in the digital world thread or harras you online must be hard.
-As a parent, responsibility increases to guide them about these facts and make them aware of how to deal with it.
+Handling known enemies and troublemakers is difficult, so imagining someone you don’t know in the digital world thread or harassing you online must be hard.
+As a parent, responsibility increases to guide them about these facts and make them aware of how to deal with them.

 What is Cyberbullying?

-Cyberbullying is when someone misuses the technology to embarrass, threaten, and give online harassment to others, target them with messages, text posts, or pictures with the motive of hurting and embarrassing.
+Cyberbullying is when someone misuses technology to embarrass, threaten, and give online harassment to others, targeting them with messages, text posts, or pictures with the motive of hurting and embarrassing.